bpineau/katafygio/README.md

   -x, --exclude-kind strings         Ressource kind to exclude.
 Eg. 'deployment' -z, --exclude-namespaces strings   Namespaces to exclude.
 Eg. 'temp.*' as regexes.
 This collects all namespaces and then filters them.
 Don't use it with the namespace flag.
   -y, --exclude-object strings       Object to exclude.
-Eg. 'configmap:kube-system/kube-dns' -l, --filter string                Label filter.
+Eg. 'configmap:kube-system/kube-dns' -l, --filter string                Label selector.
 Select only objects matching the label -t, --git-timeout duration         Git operations timeout (default 5m0s) -g, --git-url string               Git repository URL -p, --healthcheck-port int         Port for answering healthchecks on /health url